 Embodiment of Rolfing SI and Rolf Movement® Integration and Clinical Application of Rolfing Theory classes have a Faculty:Student ratio no greater than 1:8.

-Current class schedules, information, and dates for The Rolf Institute® of Structural Integration programs, both domestic and international, are posted on The Rolf Institute of Structural Integration's Class Schedule webpage.
+Current class schedules, information, and dates for the Dr. Ida Rolf Institute programs, both domestic and international, are posted on the Dr. Ida Rolf Institute's Class Schedule webpage.
 Or call us at 303-449-5903.

 The program is measured in clock hours containing a minimum of 50 minutes of instruction in a 60-minute block of time.
 The Rolf Institute does not use credits or credit hours for the Basic Rolfing Training Program.